Andia Paris – Global Dining In The 16th Arrondissement

-Bar at La Gare, photo by Mark Craft
+Bar at Andia, photo by Mark Craft

-From the outside La Gare still looks and feels like a train station.
+From the outside Andia still looks and feels like a train station.
 Inside there was an attractive bar at street level, but we were guided down stairs to a large, bright dining area connected to an oversized outdoor terrace.
 (It was autumn, so we ate inside.)
 This is an enormous restaurant on two levels, one about three steps above the other, covering a staggering 10,000-square-feet with 300 seats.

 The building goes back 150 years; originally opened in 1864, the Gare de Passy-la-Muette was a stop along the Petite Ceinture, a now-abandoned train line that circled Paris inside the city limits.
 The gare and the train line only ceased service in 1985, when RER C was built.

-The Menu at La Gare
+The Menu at Andia

-"Can I show you how our menu works works?" asked Jade, our charming, young server.
+"Can I show you how our menu works?" asked Jade, our charming, young server.
 "We have five kitchens creating food from autour du monde.
 There are tapas from Spain, tacos from Mexico, sushi from our Japanese kitchen, the ceviche station, and meats from Argentina as well as the grill Americain."

 Sure enough, on the one-page graphic menu we found tapas from around the world side by side with Italian burrata, empanadas, tostadas, mini cheeseburgers, and pulpo a la Gallega, an octopus dish with cooked potatoes, olive oil and paprika.
 The menu also featured Asian, Peruvian, and Mediterranean flavors where sushi, dim sum, tapas, and hamburgers live happily side by side.